Lars Petrus: The method

 Petrus invented three simple and flexible algorithms to complete the last three steps, which he named Niklas, Sune, and Allan.

 While the method stands alone as an efficient system for solving the Rubik's Cube, many modifications have been made over the years to stay on the cutting edge of competitive speedcubing.
-Many more algorithms have been added to shave seconds off the solution time, and steps 5+6 or 6+7 are often combined depending on the problems each case presents.
+Many more algorithms have been added to shave seconds off the solution time, and steps 5 and 6 or steps 6 and 7 are often combined depending on the problems each case presents.